Nycticebus kayan: Physical description

 Like other slow lorises, it has a vestigial tail, round head, and short ears.
 It has a rhinarium (the moist, naked surface around the nostrils of the nose) and a broad, flat face with large eyes.
 Like N. menagensis, this and all other Bornean species lack a second upper incisor, which distinguishes them from other slow lorises.
 On its front feet, the second digit is smaller than the rest; the big toe on its hind foot opposes the other toes, which enhances its gripping power.
 Its second toe on the hind foot has a curved grooming claw that it uses for scratching and grooming, while the other nails are straight.
 It also possesses a specialized arrangement of lower front teeth, called a toothcomb, which is also used for grooming, as with other lemuriform primates.
 On the ventral side of its elbow, it has a small swelling called the brachial gland, which secretes a pungent, clear oily toxin that the animal uses defensively by wiping it on its toothcomb.

 The face mask of N. kayan differs from those of other Bornean lorises in several ways.
 First, the top of the dark ring around its eyes is either rounded or pointed (not diffuse at the edges) and the bottom stretches below the zygomatic arch, and sometimes extends as far down as the jaw.
 Second, the stripe between the eyes is occasionally bulb-shaped, compared to the rectangular stripe seen in the neighboring species.
 Also, a light band of fur in front of the ears is usually intermediate in width compared to the narrow and wide bands seen in the other Bornean species.
 Compared to N. menagensis, the facemask of N. kayan has more contrast between its dark black and white features, and its ears are always covered in hair, whereas those of N. menagensis are generally naked.
 Overall, its fur is generally longer and fluffier compared to N. menagensis.
 Based on a limited number of specimens, the species is about 273.4 mm long, and weighs about 410.5 g.

 Distribution

 N. kayan is found in central and northern Borneo.
 Its range extends south to the Mahakam and Rajang Rivers in the Indonesian province of East Kalimantan and the Malaysian province of Sarawak, respectively, and north to southern side of Mount Kinabalu in the Malaysian province of Sabah.
-Although it is not found along the coast, its range spans Borneo from east to west.
-Its range overlaps that of N. menagensis in East Kalimantan and Sabah, and N. borneanus is a neighboring species.
+Although it is not found along the coast, its northern range spans Borneo from east to west.
+Its range overlaps that of N. menagensis in East Kalimantan, Sabah, and Sarawak, except unlike N. menagensis, it appears not to be found along the east part of Sabah.
+N. borneanus is a neighboring species to the southwest.